 Could you walk a bit slower please?
-The plump lady requested me.
-A beige shawl was draped over her shoulders.
+The plump lady told me.
 Seconds earlier, she had looked sideways at me and given me a smiling look.
 I wondered if I knew her from somewhere.
 Turns out she was afraid of the guy behind her.
 A tall fellow with an unkind face.
 It was 5.20AM and there were only a handful of people on the road.
 The Rhino Stretch.
 I had paused my run to catch a breather when she requested me to slow down.
-I walked with her to the police post a about half a kilometer away.
+I walked with her to the police post about half a kilometer away.

 Slightly more than one hour earlier at 4AM sharp, I was outside my gate ready to start the morning run.
-Minutes later at Kamuti’s Butchery, I met with a handcart puller.
-He had a black cap that he was putting on backwards.
+Minutes later, I met with a handcart puller at Kamuti’s Butchery.
 He was being trailed by two dogs.
-They were brown in color, which seems to be the most popular dog-color this way.
 A few meters behind, two other larger dogs were barking menacingly at the dogs that had just passed.
 I was about to speed past them when I felt a tingle in my right ankle and decided to take it easy.
 I slowed down into a slow jog, which was disheartening because I had been hoping to improve on my average speed that morning.

 Two kilometers later at Usain Stretch, something awesome happened.
 I discovered a relaxed yet fast way of running!
-Three years earlier when I used to run every weekday at Jaffery Sports club in Lavington, this tall, middle-aged guy would occasionally show up.
+Three years ago when I used to run every weekday at Lavington Sports club, this tall, middle-aged guy would occasionally show up.
 I would be running really decent speeds of less than five minutes per kilometer, then he would just overtake me.
 Yet he appeared to be merely running casually.
 Zero-strain runs.
-And there I was running my fastest speeds but straining like hell.
+And there I was running my fastest speeds.
 I would stare at him and wonder how on earth he could do that.
-Well, on that Thursday run, I stumbled into his secret.
+Well, on that Thursday run, I stumbled into it.
 It boils down to internalizing running, which comes with consistency.